-Social media profiles are bad for most scientists!
+Social media profiles are bad for most scientists-title

-Social media such as LinkedIn, Facebook, Twitter and Google+ are present everywhere.
-Many scientists wonder whether they are missing out on something and ask themselves: “Should I create LinkedIn, Facebook, Twitter and Google+ profiles as a scientist?”
+Social media platforms like LinkedIn, Facebook, Twitter, and TikTok are everywhere.
+Many scientists wonder whether they are missing out on something and ask themselves: “Should I create public LinkedIn, Facebook, Twitter, and TikTok profiles as a scientist?”
 The surprising answer is “No”!

 There are good reasons to have at least one professionally looking social media profile for a career in science:

-Thus, a professionally looking social media profile may help to create a good first impression and support your personal branding.
-But caveats are legion:
+Thus, a professional social media profile may help create a good first impression and support your personal branding.
+However, there are multiple caveats:

 Thus, being present everywhere may be interpreted as not working enough!

-When screening applicants it became a normal procedure for many group leaders to google the most interesting candidates to get more information about them.
-When you are currently looking for a job in science you should avoid the following mistakes:
+When screening applicants, it is normal for many group leaders to google the most promising candidates to get more information about them.
+When you are currently looking for a job in science, you should avoid the following mistakes:

-• Displaying photos of yourself being drunk, undressed or being masqueraded as Adolf Hitler, a suicide bomber or a sexually overactive transvestite.
-Your friends may find these pictures funny, many people will find them unpleasant, crude and bad taste.
-Although some of them may even amuse your boss AFTER you have been hired, during a recruitment period, pictures like that may lead to the conclusion that you are more interested in your private life than in work or that you may have a tendency to behave inappropriately also in a work environment.
+Although some of them may even amuse your boss AFTER you have been hired, during a recruitment period, pictures like that may lead to the conclusion that you are more interested in your private life than work or that you may tend to misbehave in a work environment.

-• Unprofessional LinkedIn- or Google+ profiles which are incomplete or contain typos or formatting errors may create the impression that you are also sloppy in your work.
+Unprofessional LinkedIn profiles that are incomplete or contain typos or formatting errors may create the impression that you are also sloppy in your work.

-Most social media profiles of younger job applicants I have seen so far were not well designed and did rather damage the first impression.
-Thus, social media profiles are bad for most scientists because they are not well designed!
+Most social media profiles of younger job applicants I have seen so far were poorly designed and did damage the first impression instead.

 In conclusion, select one or two social media platforms and build a convincing profile.
 Only embed a link to these profiles in your email affiliation and CV after you have professionally designed them.